-All marriage and family therapy licensees (both LMFTAs and LMFTs) in North Carolina have taken and passed the National Marriage and Family Therapy Regulatory Board Exam.
-The North Carolina laws state that the exam must be passed prior to a license being issued.
+Since 1995 all marriage and family therapy licensees (both LMFTAs and LMFTs) in North Carolina have taken and passed the National Marriage and Family Therapy Regulatory Board Exam in accordance with NC Statute and Codes.

 - You must get an official copy of your transcript from the registrar’s office showing that you have completed all of your courses and your degree has been conferred.
 (This usually takes some time once your final semester ends for your final transcript to show completion – do not submit a transcript that does not reflect the degree as being conferred as it cannot be accepted.)
 Check with your university’s registrar’s office to see their timeframe.